ISI-TechKnAcq/techknacq-tk/README.md

 ### Build Corpus

-    ./build-corpus [input dir] [output dir]
+To expand a corpus in ~/corpus, saving the result in ~/expanded, run:

+    ./run -v ~/corpus:/tmp/corpus -v ~/expanded:/tmp/expanded
+    ./build-corpus /tmp/corpus /tmp/expanded

-The input directory argument can be in various formats -- ScienceDirect XML files, BioC XML files, plain text, or the JSON corpus format used for this project.
-The output directory will be populated with JSON files.
+The files in the input directory can be in various formats -- ScienceDirect XML files, BioC XML files, plain text, or the JSON corpus format used for this project.
+The output directory will be populated with JSON files that can be used for generating a concept graph.

-The various corpus expansion methods can be commented or uncommented in the 'main' section at the bottom of the script.
+The various corpus expansion methods can be commented or uncommented in the 'main' section at the bottom of the script, depending on what's appropriate for your corpus.

 ### Concept Graph

+To generate a concept graph from a (possibly expanded) corpus in ~/corpus,
+run:

+    ./run -v ~/corpus:/tmp/corpus
-    ./concept-graph [corpus dir]
+    ./concept-graph /tmp/corpus

 The corpus directory specified should contain JSON files like those produced by build-corpus.
 If you have an existing Mallet LDA topic model you'd like